Airports in Pakistan

 Hyderabad Airport

-In Hyderabad, Sindh, Pakistan, there is a domestic airport called Hyderabad Airport.
-The HDA Kohsar Housing Society and the Sindh Regimental Centre of the Pakistani Army are both close by.
-In 1998, Aviation suspended commercial activity at Hyderabad Airport for ten years.
+In Hyderabad, Hyderabad Airport is called Hyderabad Sindh, and the Pakistan Housing Society and the Sindh Regimental Centre of the Pakistani Army are both close by.
 On August 19, 2008, Pakistan International Airlines announced twice-weekly service to Islamabad and Lahore via Nawabshah.

-But in 2013, the airport once more prohibited commercial traffic due to losses in revenue and other factors.
+However, in 2013, the airport once more prohibited commercial traffic due to revenue losses and other factors.

 Jiwani Airport